Your Analytics Maturity Level: An Important Compass for Your Analytics Investments

-“We invested $XXXK in this analytics platform but we don't see any value in it, we barely use it. »
+“We've invested $XXX,XXX in our analytics platform, but we don't see any value in it, we barely use it. »

 Your analytics investments should follow this roadmap so that you can maximize your return on investment.

 In summary, you can only invest $XXX,XXX in a platform and expect a good ROI if: